dnSpy/dnSpy/README.md

 Ctrl+-		| (Text view) Zoom Out
 Ctrl+0		| (Text view) Zoom Reset
 Ctrl+Scroll Wheel| (Text view) Zoom In/Out
+Alt+Click	| (Text view) Don't follow the clicked reference so it's possible to start selecting text without being taken to the definition.
+References are only followed if none of Ctrl, Alt and Shift are pressed or if Ctrl is pressed.

 Credits
 =======